Cell

 Cell Arrays of Strings

-A common use of cell
+A common use of CA is to

-arrays is to store multiple
+store multiple

 strings in